jfcloutier/karma_system/design_notes/observations from predictions.md

 1. Predicting that nothing can be observed (predicting from complete absence of information)
 2. Predicting that nothing last observed will change
-3. Predicting that incoming observations will maintain current experiences (of counts, comparisons and trends, as constructed from observations)
+3. Predicting that incoming observations will maintain current experiences (of counts, comparisons, unchanging and trends, as constructed from observations)
 4. Predicting observations from understanding (from having a model of latent processes causing observations)

 Given the provenance of a prediction, a consequent prediction error can present a learning opportunity of lesser or greater value: